mlibrary/about-publishing/src/content/features/transforming.md

         quote:
           name: Sara Jo Cohen
           title: Senior Acquiring Editor, University of Michigan Press
-          quote: I saw an opportunity to challenge what counts as scholarly publishing in terms of both form and content.
+          quote: I saw the chance to challenge what counts as scholarly publishing in terms of both form and content.
 This mixtap/e/ssay  was an opportunity to support cutting-edge scholarship that we were uniquely able to take on because of the digital affordances of